Mark-Cooper-Janssen-Vooles/dotnet-web-api/README.md

 ## .net 6 web API

+Topics to be covered:
-- this tutorial uses visual studio 2022 + .net 6 + SQL server 2019 +
+- this tutorial uses visual studio 2022 + .net 6 + SQL server 2019
 - understand principles of REST
 - create and understand a new .net web api project
 - learn and use entity framework to talk to SQL server